-- Check the power supply for correct voltage and phase.
+- 1. Check the humidistat and the system controller. - 2.
+Check the power supply for correct voltage and phase.
 The unit is equipped with a voltage monitor which prevents damage to electrical components that can be caused by improper voltage.
-Adjustments may be necessary to ensure the device functions properly. - Check wiring connections.
-Refer to the electrical diagram included with your unit. - 3.
-Check fuses and replace if necessary. - Check the motor thermal overloads or circuit controllers.
+Adjustments may be necessary to ensure the device functions properly. - 3.
+Check wiring connections.
+Refer to the electrical diagram included with your unit. - 4.
+Check fuses and replace if necessary. - 5.
+Check the motor thermal overloads or circuit controllers.

-Problem: Dehumidifier Performance is Reduced
+Problem: Dehumidifier Performance

+is Reduced